Learning from Shader Program Traces

 \subsection{Postprocessing Filters}

 Our method can be useful for learning not only denoising, but also applying additional image-space postprocessing filters.
 We implement two postprocessing filters on the CPU: an edge aware sharpening filter~\cite{Paris:2011:LLF:1964921.1964963} and defocus blur~\cite{rokita1993fast}.
-The network learns simultaneously to denoise and apply the postprocessing filter on the GPU.

-The third row of \fig{fig:main} shows results on learning the defocus blur filter for \mandelbulb.
-As can be seen, the program trace in combination with the network architecture learns to reproduce the complex effect more faithfully, as compared to the RGBx baseline.
-See \appx{sec:more_eval} for more quantitative and qualitative results.
-The average relative perceptual error for ours is 74\% compared to RGBx.
+The network learns simultaneously to denoise and apply the postprocessing filter on the GPU. \fig{fig:result_fig_post_processing} shows learning a defocus blur filter on \mandelbulb, and learning a sharpening filter on simplified \trippy.
+Our approach reproduces the complex effect more faithfully, as compared to RGBx, and the average relative perceptual error for ours is 74\% of that of RGBx.